-The next step is to send a "preservation letter," which is a way to freeze-frame and prevent your opponent from deleting or tampering with electronic evidence.
+The next step is to send a "preservation letter."
+A "preservation letter" is a way of telling your opponent to save evidence and prevent your opponent from deleting or tampering with electronic evidence.
 The letter should describe the data you seek and demand that all digital evidence be separated and preserved.
-The letter should state that your opponent must not actively destroy the digital evidence, and must also stop any routine processes that result in the destruction of the specified digital files.
+The letter should state that your opponent must not take steps to destroy the digital evidence.
+The letter should tell your opponent to stop any routine processes that result in the destruction of the specified digital files.
 You should send a preservation letter before your suit begins, if possible, and well before any voluntary disclosures by you or your opponent.

-(e) Federal eDiscovery Rules56
+(c) Federal eDiscovery Rules

-The Federal Rules of Civil Procedure apply to digital documents in the same way they apply to paper-based records.57 If the parties disagree about the scope of eDiscovery, the court will determine whether an eDiscovery request should be granted by considering whether the potential benefits of the proposed eDiscovery will outweigh its costs.58 If the court determines that the expense of eDiscovery outweighs its likely benefit, it may make the party requesting the eDiscovery material pay for its production.59
+The Federal Rules of Civil Procedure apply to digital documents in the same way they apply to paper-based records.
+If the parties disagree about the scope of eDiscovery, the court will determine whether an eDiscovery request should be granted.
+The court must consider whether the potential benefits of the proposed eDiscovery will outweigh its costs.
+If the court determines that the expense of eDiscovery outweighs its likely benefit, it may make the party requesting the eDiscovery material pay for its production.